ansys/pyoptislang/doc/source/index.rst

 Package ``ansys-optislang-core`` provides:
    - Launching of optiSLang locally or remote connection to optiSLang.
 For more information, see :ref:`ref_launch`.
-   - Basic server commands and queries to get information about projects and its status.
+   - Basic commands (e.g., open, save and run project) and queries to obtain information about project and its status.
 For more information, see :ref:`ref_functions`.
    - Running of python scripts based on Ansys optiSLang Python API.
 For more infornmation, see :ref:`ref_run_python`.